Your browser is not supported. Please update it.

 SOGC LOCAL RULES

-Recent Changes to the Local Rules, most recent first.
-The following summary points are just to alert members to changes that have been made – please refer to the full Local Rule for the applicable rule details:
+The following are summary points – please refer to the full Local Rule for details:

-c) Local Rules C4, (heavy vehicle tracks), has been reinstated, to take account of new bunker and course remodelling work.
+g) Local Rules C4, (heavy vehicle tracks), has been reinstated, to take account of new bunker and course remodelling work.
+Please note that availability of relief under this is conditional on the player reporting the circumstances to and obtaining approval from the Competition organiser, before submitting a competition scorecard.

-Always check this web page for the latest Local Rules, as these can change at short notice.
-There are QR code notices on the clubhouse noticeboard and at Golf Reception, which will take you directly to the Local Rules webpage.
+Always check this web page for the latest Local Rules, as these can change at short notice, particularly with regard to the new bunker programme.
+There is a QR code notice at Golf Reception, which will take you directly to the Local Rules webpage.

 In addition, players in a competition should refer to the “Competitions Manual”, which may include additions or variations to these Local Rules which apply for SOGC competitions: Competitions Manual